alaaamady/polls-app/README.md

 # Votify App
 ## Introduction

-###  This repository contains the source code for a react app that provides access to a voting system's various features.
-The website can be accessed at  [This Link](https://polls-app-alaaamady.vercel.app/)
+### This repository contains the source code for a React app for a web application called Votify, A website for shared polls.
+You can visit the website through [This Link](https://polls-app-alaaamady.vercel.app/)

 ### Installation
 1. Clone the repository